- Why do people keep weight-loss goals secret?

 My first turning point was when I stopped having secret weight-loss goals.

-Understanding these 3 ideas will help you talk about your weight-loss goals
+3 reasons to talk about your weight-loss goals

 1. Weight loss is about educating yourself—not willpower

 People who maintain a healthy weight don’t walk around denying themselves!
 They’ve simply built healthy habits.
 If you’re having trouble losing weight you’re not weak.
 You likely have the wrong information.
 Weight loss is about learning what healthy eating and exercise looks like, and having a strategy to reach those goals.
 Take initiative.
-Asking for help is about being resourceful so you can educate yourself.
+Asking for help is about educating yourself.

 So many people have stood in your shoes and specialists have studied best practices for years.
 When you talk to others you can speed up the process by learning from their experiences.
 Explaining what’s going on in your life swings open the doors of opportunity.
 Connecting with others, including via reading this blog, will help you make informed decisions.